+A “nonprofit” is an organization that does not operate with the purpose of monetary gain.
 Nonprofit organizations are often referred to as NGOs.
-They can be defined in simple terms as being organizations that work for any form of charitable purpose.
+They can be defined in simple terms as organizations that work for any form of charitable purpose.
 This purpose may include (but is not limited to) promoting commerce, art, science, or other areas.
 Nonprofit organizations that are licensed under section 8 of the Indian Companies Act have limited liability and are granted tax-exemption by the Internal Revenue Service (IRS).

-Employment taxes, in addition to federal and state rules affecting the workplace are generally the same for both nonprofit and not for profit organizations.
+Employment taxes, in addition to federal and state rules affecting the workplace, are generally the same for both nonprofit and not-for-profit organizations.

-Definition of a Not for Profit Organization
+Definition of a Not-for-Profit Organization

 If you are setting up a business and you are not sure whether it qualifies as being a not for profit or a nonprofit organization, then you can consult one of our lawyers for help and guidance.
 To do so, post your job on Upcounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site, and they come from schools such as Harvard Law or Yale.
 Our lawyers have an average of 14 years of legal experience, and this includes working with prestigious companies like Google and Twilio.
 For up to date legal news, follow the UpCounsel blog.